CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: The SNP Pipeline includes sets of test data with result files.
 You can run the pipeline against the test data to verify correct results.
 Follow the lambda virus workflow steps here: :ref:`all-in-one-workflow-lambda`.

-Upon successful completion of the pipeline, the snplist.txt file should have 165 entries.
+Upon successful completion of the pipeline, the snplist.txt file should have 166 entries.
 The SNP Matrix can be found in snpma.fasta.
 It should have the following contents::

     >sample1
     AGCACCGGGACCCACGGCGCACGCAAAGATCCGAATTGCAGGGCGTACCTGGACCCCGGT
-    GACGGGGGATCGGGGACTCTTGGTGAGGAACTAAAACGAACATCCACGTTTTCATGGCGA
+    GACGGGGGATCGGGGACTCTTGGTCGAGGAACTAAAACGAACATCCACGTTTTCATGGCG
-    CTGCTTGCCAGGTGTCAGCACATTCCCTATATCGGTGGACACGTA
+    ACTGCTTGCCAGGTGTCAGCACATTCCCTATATCGGTGGACACGTA
     >sample2
     GGCGCTAGGAGGCAAGCCTTGGTCGTGGTTAATAGTTACAAGGCGTGCGCGTACTGCCGT
-    CTCCTACTATCTCTGCCGCCTCTCGCGATCCGGACCGCAACACCAACTCTCTGGTGGCAT
+    CTCCTACTATCTCTGCCGCCTCTCCGCGATCCGGACCGCAACACCAACTCTCTGGTGGCA
-    CCTCTGAATCGTCGTGAGCATCTCAATTATATATTCGTCCGCGCG
+    TCCTCTGAATCGTCGTGAGCATCTCAATTATATATTCGTCCGCGCG
     >sample3
     GGCGCTAGGAGGTACGCTTCGCGTGTGGATCAGCGCTACGGTGCCTATGCGTGACCCGCG
-    GAACTGGGTTCGCGTAAGGCAGTTCAGGTACGGCAACGTAGATCAAAGTTTAGAAACCAT
+    GAACTGGGTTCGCGTAAGGCAGTTTCAGGTACGGCAACGTAGATCAAAGT-TAGAAACCA
-    ACTCGTAATCCGCCTGACGCTACTCATTATGTATGTGGACGCCTG
+    TACTCGTAATCCGCCTGACGCTACTCATTATGTATGTGGACGCCTG
     >sample4
     GAGGTTAACTGGCTCACCTCGCGCGTGTAACAGAGTAATAGGTTGAACGCCTACCCTGGT
-    GACCTGGGACGGCGGACGCCTGTTGAAGTAAGGAAACGATCCTAAGCGTCTTGATGGGAT
+    GACCTGGGACGGCGGACGCCTGTTCGAAGTAAGGAAACGATCCTAAGCGTCTTGATGGGA
-    CCTATTAATCGGCGCGTGCATATTCATCGGACATGTCGAGGGGTG
+    TCCTATTAATCGGCGCGTGCATATTCATCGGACATGTCGAGGGGTG

 Note: the expected pipeline results are also included in the distribution.
 To fetch the expected result files::